 Emmanuel currently admits between 6 and 9 undergraduates each year to read English.
 Our students arrive here from throughout the United Kingdom and beyond, and from a diverse range of educational and ethnic backgrounds.
-There are two permanent teaching Fellows in English at the College – Dr Corinna Russell and Dr Robert Macfarlane – who will between them also direct your studies in College throughout your degree.
+There are three permanent teaching Fellows in English at the College – Dr Corinna Russell, Dr Ross Wilson and Dr Robert Macfarlane – who will between them also direct your studies in College throughout your degree.
 The ethos of English at Emma is relaxed but rigorous, and in terms of teaching and pastoral care is very much hands-on.
 We work closely with each of our students, and we greatly enjoy coming to know them well during their time here.
 It is important to us that many of our students achieve outstanding results in their university examinations; it is more important to us that all of our students feel happy and intellectually stimulated during their undergraduate career at Emma.

 We know that the transition from the timetabled variety of A-level/IB, to the self-organised study of a single discipline, can be quite a jump.
 When you arrive at Emmanuel, an orientation week will help you find your way around the College, the city – and your subject.
 You will meet your Director of Studies, who will talk you through what you can expect from the term, and will thereafter be in close contact with you via email or in person.
 You will also be assigned ‘parents’ from amongst undergraduates already studying English at the college, who will ensure you know your way to the Faculty Library and where to turn up for your first lectures.